guilmont/monte.nvim/README.md

 ## 🐛 Troubleshooting

 **LSP not working?**
-- Check `:Mason` to see if servers are installed
+- Install servers via `:Mason` UI (not by editing config files)
+- After installing a server, run `:LspSetupInstalled` or restart Neovim
-- Run `:LspInfo` in a file to check LSP status
+- Check `:LspInfo` in a file to verify LSP status

 **Copilot not suggesting?**
 - Run `:Copilot status` to check authentication